jeromerg/NCase/README.md

 }
 ```

-The result is a fine granular testing: You keep an exhaustive testing around the `user` contributor, by keeping the `userSet` as it is, namely an `AllCombinations` definition.
-And you get an more efficient, but more superficial, testing around the `todo` contributor, by switching the `todoSet` to a `PairwiseCombinations` definition.
+The result is a fine granular testing: By keeping the `userSet` as it is, you keep an exhaustive testing of the `user` input.
+And by switching the `todoSet` to a `PairwiseCombinations` definition, you get an more efficient, but more superficial, testing of the `todo` input.

 Tackle dedicated asserts: Tree Definition
 -----------------------------------------

 If you need to perform asserts that depend on the input values, you have two alternatives.
 You can:

-- Rewrite a simplified logic of the system under test in your test, in order to calculate the expectations, as a function of the input values
+- Rewrite a simplified logic of the system under test in your test, in order to calculate the expectations as a function of the input values
 - Or you can provide the expected values along with the input values and pass both to the *Act and Assert* statements.

 With the latter solution, you cannot automatically generate test cases with combinatorial operators, like `AllCombinations` or `PairwiseCombinations` because the expected values are bound to the input values.
 To solve this issue, NCase contains another definition called `Tree`.
 The `Tree` definition allows to define a set of test cases by the mean of a tree.